canon14/nyc_motor_vehicle_crash_mage_pipelines_2024/README.md

 6. Setup DBT Cloud and connect it to our BigQuery DW using our GCP Project Credentials. - https://cloud.getdbt.com/
 7. Create staging models, referencing tables in BigQuery.
 8. Create our final mart model by transforming and processing our staging models.
 9. Create a partitioned and clustered table in BigQuery based on our final mart model.
+The reason for this step is because this table will eventually populated with massive number of records and becoming slow to run queries.
+We might also want to build multiple marts on top this table and need to do analysis first before we do so.
+By applying partitioning and clustering, we will speed up and optimize our query run time against the table.
+Query Link: https://github.com/canon14/nyc_motor_vehicle_crash_mage_pipelines_2024/blob/main/Create%20partitioned%20and%20clustered%20ny_vc_2022_2023%20table.sql
 10. Start to build the report in Looker - https://lookerstudio.google.com/

 Optional